Wednesday, 30 March 2016

 SHOJNE DATAR CHOCCHORI

-Our elders used to say that starting to eat drumsticks with the onset of spring was a necessity to keep off measles and similar kind of diseases.
-Starting from end February, until April, we used to eat drumsticks in various ways, in lentil curries, mixed vegetables.
-Our mother used to prepare vegetarian dishes and fritters with drumstick flowers.
-In those days, when Kolkata was not congested with condominiums, we had a drumstick tree at every nook and corner of our neighbourhood.
-These trees do not need much care, they grow just like that.
 I vividly remember that our school was situated in a protected zone, there we had a number of these trees.
-I used to look at the freshest green drumsticks hanging and how much I wished to get them for mani but were not supposed to touch even.
+I used to look at the freshest green drumsticks hanging and how much I wished to get them for mani [our mother] but were not supposed to touch even.
 The market ones were not flawless green.
-When our son got admitted in school back in Kolkata, it was situated in a 14 acres of landed area in the outskirts of Kolkata, I was overjoyed to see so many greens around.
+When our son got admitted in a school at the Nursery level, it was situated in a 14 acres of landed area in the outskirts of Kolkata, I was overjoyed to see so many greens around.
 The villagers would get me drumsticks and other vegetables just for free.
-While our kids were at school, we moms would go for walks in the nearby villages or chit chat.
+While our kids were at school, us moms would go for walks in the nearby villages or chit chat.
 I miss those days.

 INGREDIENTS :